youngchingjui/form-filler-poc/To_Do_List.md

 - **Capture user responses to three main questions using voice input.**
   - [ ] **Review Existing Components**
-    - [ ] Examine the current `WavRecorder` implementation.
+    - [ ] Examine the current `WavRecorder` implementation in `src/lib/wavtools/lib/wav_recorder.js`.
     - [ ] Identify how `WavRecorder` integrates with other parts of the application.
-  - [ ] **Configure Voice Recording**
+  - [ ] **Configure Continuous Voice Streaming**
-    - [ ] Set up `WavRecorder` to capture audio for the first question.
+    - [ ] Modify `WavRecorder` to support continuous voice streaming.
-    - [ ] Repeat setup for the second question.
-    - [ ] Repeat setup for the third question.
+    - [ ] Ensure the stream is compatible with the API for real-time processing.
   - [ ] **Integrate with UI**
-    - [ ] Add UI prompts for the first question.
-    - [ ] Add UI prompts for the second question.
+    - [ ] Add UI prompts for each question in `src/pages/ConsolePage.tsx`.
-    - [ ] Add UI prompts for the third question.
+    - [ ] Implement dynamic UI updates based on real-time transcription.
   - [ ] **Handle Voice Data**
-    - [ ] Implement callbacks to handle the completion of each recording.
+    - [ ] Implement a continuous data flow to process and map transcriptions to form fields.
     - [ ] Store the captured audio data for processing.
   - [ ] **Testing**
-    - [ ] Test voice capture for the first question.
-    - [ ] Test voice capture for the second question.
-    - [ ] Test voice capture for the third question.
+    - [ ] Test continuous voice capture and real-time UI updates.
     - [ ] Validate the accuracy of captured audio.

 ### 2. Real-time API Integration